BlanchetteLab/PhyloPGM/README.md

 ## RNA-RBP Binding Prediction Problem

 The goal is to improve the prediction accuracy of a previously trained RNA-RBP binding predictor on human using orthologous data.
+We provide the trained base models `models.rnatracker.tar.gz` and PhyloPGM prediction scores `rnatracker-phylopgm-predictions.tar.gz` in this repo.

 ### Data Preparation
+Please note that the data used in our RNA-RBP binding prediction experiments is huge.
+Please follow the instructions below to prepare the data

 1. We use the CLIP-seq data of 31 RNA-RBP binding experiments curated by Strazar et. al. 2016. https://github.com/mstrazar/iONMF/tree/master_full/datasets/clip